-Checks should not be used.
+Checks are not used.
 They will likely be looked at strangely and handed back, perhaps with some choice words.
-Most locals in SRAS locations have never heard of the personal check and they never will as their banking systems have simply jumped to debit cards in the post-Soviet reform.
+Personal checks have never been widely used in most SRAS locations and they never will be as their banking systems have simply jumped directly to debit cards in the post-Soviet reform.

 Traveler’s Checks can be cashed in few locations (such as major banks and some major hotels), but problems are likely and fees are assured.
-Stick to cash and credit.
+Stick to cash and cards.

 Exchanges and Banks can be found throughout all SRAS locations.
-Exchange services in banks tend to be more trusted, but we’ve found that the little exchange kiosks tend to be reliable and convenient as they don’t ask for ID for transactions under $400.
+Exchange services in banks tend to be more trusted, but these days even.
 Banks always ask for ID.
 Always calculate how much you should get back before you hand money across the counter.
 Never leave the counter if you believe a mistake has been made.
 Once you leave, no argument can be made.
 Don’t be embarrassed to count your money in front of the person who just gave it to you – it’s completely expected.
 As should be obvious, don’t trust someone waiting outside the exchange who offers “a better deal.”

-Western Union has outposts in most banks and has a fast, secure wiring service – but it’s not cheap.
+Western Union is also widely available and has a fast, secure wiring service – but it’s not cheap.
 If you can wait, it is easiest and cheapest to have someone deposit money to your account (or mail your bank a check with your account information and instructions) and then withdraw the money from an ATM.